 American Cancer Society website.
 Understanding advanced cancer, metastatic cancer, and bone metastasis. www.cancer.org/content/cancer/en/treatment/understanding-your-diagnosis/advanced-cancer/what-is.html.
 Updated December 15, 2016.
 Accessed March 15, 2018.

 Nabati L, Abrahm JL.
 Caring for patients at the end of life.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 46.

-National Cancer Institute.
-Coping with Advanced Cancer.
-Cancer.gov web site.
-Updated May 2014. www.cancer.gov/publications/patient-education/advanced-cancer.
+National Cancer Institute website.
+Coping with advanced cancer. www.cancer.gov/publications/patient-education/advancedcancer.pdf.
+Updated May 2014.
 Accessed October 12, 2016.

 Ramchandran KJ, von Roenn JH.
 What is the role for palliative care in patients with advanced cancer?
 In: Goldstein NE, Morrison RS, eds.
 Evidence-Based Practice of Palliative Medicine.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 48.

 Updated by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
 Editorial update 03-15-18.